cdktf/cdktf-provider-cloudinit/docs/config.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Specify whether or not to base64 encode the `rendered` output.

+Defaults to `true`, and cannot be disabled if gzip is `true`.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/r/config#base64_encode Config#base64_encode}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/r/config#base64_encode Config#base64_encode}

 ---